earlephilhower/BackgroundAudio/README.md

 Note that the app is responsible for feeding in data from whatever source to the decoder.
 The decoder itself, because it runs at interrupt level, cannot read the filesystem or network to collect samples (either operation could block which is not allowed at interrupt time).
-If all data can live in flash, there is a ROM-based playback object which _can_ feed itself, but only from arrays in flash and not files in `LittleFS` or `SD.
+If all data can live in flash, there is a ROM-based playback object which _can_ feed itself, but only from arrays in flash and not files in `LittleFS` or `SD`.
 See the examples for more details on this mode.

 In the case of underflow the playback object will play silence and should recover when new data arrives.
 The